-The Girl Impact collaborates with local partners to improve the safety and violence statistics of women and children in Cape Town’s impoverished communities through approaches such as art therapy, physical engagement, job readiness, social/emotional support and educational workshops, all while integrating the six pillars.
+The Girl Impact collaborates with local partners to improve the safety and violence statistics of women and children in Cape Town’s impoverished communities through approaches such as art therapy, physical engagement, job readiness training, social/emotional support, and educational workshops, all while integrating the 6 Pillars.

-• Just over half of girls in South Africa will leave education before completing Grade 12
+• Just over half of the girls in South Africa will leave school before completing Grade 12

-•At least 1.1 million young children are likely to be exposed to intimate-partner violence, that is, abuse by a family member (Children’s Institute at UCT)
+•At least 1.1 million young children are likely to be abused by a family member (Children’s Institute at UCT)

-•In 2012, child victims accounted for 40% of all sexual offences (Children’s Institute at UCT)
+•In 2012, child victims accounted for 40% of all sexual offenses (Children’s Institute at UCT)

-• 39% of girls aged 15 – 24 years have given birth, with 28% having never married or lived with the father of the child
+• 39% of girls aged 15 to 24 years have given birth, with 28% having never married or lived with the father of the child

 Cape Town Programs

-Providing a safe, afterschool space to provide educational and creative workshops around the six pillars.
+We provide a safe, after school space where girls can attend educational and creative workshops designed around the 6 Pillars.

-After working with girls and women, we realized what about boys?
-Boys come together for workshops and activities which also surround the 6 pillars.
+Boys come together for workshops and activities which are designed around the 6 Pillars.